How do I control my angry child?

 Miranda Fairhall wants to work with next-of-kin parents or appointed guardians.
 “These carers receive little or no training yet take on the parenting role – sometimes out of obligation rather than choice – and often the children have experienced neglect and abuse,” she says.

 Isabela Budusan wants to work with parents in remote villages in Romania.
 “They use violence as a primary method to discipline children, but they would be willing to change that if someone would offer free classes.”

 Hand in Hand supports many programs like this, and, thanks to our generous donors we will be able to offer more free programs in communities with parents and children that need it most.
 Please consider helping us stop the cycles of parenting isolation.

 Research proves that a solid parent-child connection builds children’s social, emotional and cognitive functioning.
 Hand in Hand Parenting is one of those few programs around the country, and in the world, that focuses solely on that connection.

-Here’s how connection looks from one 7-year-old’s point of view.7-year-old, when her mom was listening to her younger sister’s upset: “People have feelings.
+Here's how connection looks from one 7-year-old's point of view, given when her mom was listening to her younger sister’s upset: “People have feelings.
 Don’t worry.
 My mom always holds her when she has feelings.”